aleksandromilenkov/SocialMediaMicroservices/README.md

-g# Social-Media Microservices — CQRS, Event Sourcing & Kafka Microservices
+# Social-Media Microservices — CQRS, Event Sourcing & Kafka Microservices

 This is a distributed microservices system built with **.NET**, implementing **CQRS**, **Event Sourcing**, **Domain-Driven Design (DDD)**, and **Kafka** as an event streaming backbone.
 It consists of two autonomous microservices: